World Mental Health Day

 Mind - Do One Thing Campaign

-This year HAE EHA, along with the mental health charity Mind, are asking members to do one thing, or make a small change to help improve mental health.
+Mental health charity, Mind, is asking people to do one thing, or make a small change, to help improve mental health.
 Resources and guidance to help you Do One Thing, can be viewed here.